axibase/arduino/dataTransmission/README.md

 ###Debugging MQTT

-If you will connect to your mosquitto server using a subscription client:
+If you connect to your mosquitto server using a subscription client:
 ```
 mosquitto_sub -t '#'
 ```